-P-Advanced Pl Course #1578
+P-Advanced Placement (AP) Studio Art Course #1578

-Level: 10-12

-Length: Year (10 credits)

-Prerequisite: Beg.
-Art, highly recommended to have taken Int. art
+Beg.
+Art, highly recommended to have taken Int. art Prerequisite:

-- or be signed up in advanced art concurrently or
+or be signed up in advanced art concurrently or

 instructor approval

-Graduation: Fine Arts requirement or ele ctive credit
+Fine Arts requirement or elective credit Graduation:

-College Prep: VAPA (f) requirement

-AB Studio Art is a college lovel course that enables students to do college

 AP Studio Art is a college level course that enables students to do collegelevel work in studio art while still in high school.
 AP Studio Art is not based on a written examination, but instead candidates submit a portfolio of work for evaluation at the end of the school year.
 Three sections of the portfolio are: A. Quality - the development of a sense of excellence in art.
 B. Concentration - a commitment in depth to a particular artistic concern.
 C. Breadth - a variety of experiences in the formal, technical, and expressive means available to an artist.
 Students may select to do either a Drawing, 2-D, or 3-D Portfolio.
 Students may repeat the course for each of the 3 portfolio selections.
 A mandatory parent meeting is held in the Spring semester.